 Yes.
 Regular marijuana users are known to develop tolerance, dependence, and experience signs of withdrawal when they stop taking the drug.
 Many marijuana users develop compulsive patterns of problematic use—finding it difficult to stop using the drug, even when they want to do so.
 All of these features are hallmarks of addictive drugs.

-The addictiveness of a drug usually ties directly into its legality.
-One indication of a drug’s addictiveness relates to its status under the Controlled Substances Act (CSA) of 1990.
-Marijuana is considered a Schedule I drug, which means that it has no recognized medicinal value while at the same time carries a high risk of abuse.
+The addictiveness of a drug is characterized by a compulsive drive to seek out and continue using the substance despite harm caused by the drug to the user’s health, relationships, financial well-being, or other areas of life.
+Many drugs of abuse have a restricted status under the Controlled Substances Act (CSA) of 1990.
+Marijuana is currently classified as a Schedule I drug, which means that it has no recognized medicinal value while at the same time carries a high risk of abuse.

 The variations in laws is a potential source of confusion for the American public.
 Some Americans may perceive the legality of marijuana, at least in some jurisdictions, to mean that this drug is not addictive.
 This is not true, as marijuana can lead to addiction in some users.

 THC mimics a naturally occurring chemical messenger (neurotransmitter) called anandamide.
 Both THC and anandamide are classified as cannabinoids.
 THC, like anandamide, binds with the brain’s cannabinoid receptors.
 This complex of receptors is involved in activities such as short-term memory, learning, and coordination.
 THC’s interaction with the endocannabinoid system results in the intoxicating effects associated with marijuana use, as well as certain side effects like dulling of mental abilities and memory recall.